General Practice in Corbridge

 We have been a teaching practice continuously since 1982 and usually have an attached full-time GP registrar, with the undergraduate and postgraduate education of medical and nursing students frequently ongoing.
 We are strongly committed to the personal and professional development of all members of the practice team.
-Dr Dykins, Dr Hudson and Dr Parkin are the lead trainers within the practice for the Northumberland Vocational Training Scheme.
-Currently Dr Dykins trains our part-time innovative GPStR who is working in the field of primary care research.
-Dr Willins and Dr Stanley oversee the teaching programme for the 3rd year and final year medical students, utilising all the members of the team in order to deliver this.
+Dr Parkin and Dr Schatzberger are the lead trainers within the practice for the Northumberland Vocational Training Scheme.
+Currently Dr Parkin trains our part-time innovative GPStRs who usually combine their GP training with academic research.
+Dr Stanley and Dr Barker provide mentoring and teaching for our Foundation Year 2 doctors and Dr Willins and Dr Stanley oversee the teaching programme for the Newcastle University Medical students, utilising all the members of the team in order to deliver these programmes.

-The practice is extremely well run and consistently performs well against QOF indicators averaging 98.6% of points in recent years.
+The practice has been rated by CQC as Outstanding (March 2016) and consistently performs well against QOF indicators averaging 98.6% of points in recent years.